Introduction to hypersensitivity

 Type III hypersensitivity – Immune complex hypersensitivity.

 TYPE IV hypersensitivity -Delayed hypersensitivity.

 These disorders are characterized by abnormally strong Th2 responses against environmental antigens such as pollen, foods, insect proteins, some drugs, and so on.
-Term anaphylaxis was coined by Portier & Richet.
-They were studying the effect of toxins from sea anemone on dog.
-Instead of developing immunity, in successive dosage the dog presented excessive salivation, defecation, difficulty in respiration, paralysis of hind limbs & death within a few minutes of dose.
+Term anaphylaxis was coined by Portier and Richet.
+They were studying the effect of toxins from sea anemone on dogs.
+Instead of developing immunity, in successive dosage, the dog presented excessive salivation, defecation, difficulty in respiration, paralysis of hind limbs and death within a few minutes of dose.
 It is an IgE mediated reaction.
-Antigen binds to IgE on surface of mast cells that leads to the release of mediators.
-Process begins when antigen induces the formation of IgE antibodies, which bind firmly with their Fc portion to the basophils and mast cells.
-Re-exposure to Antigen causes cross linkage of the antibodies on surface of mast cells.
-When the cross linkage occurs, the chemical mediators are released within minutes.
-An increase in amount of cyclic GMP within these cells increases mediator release whereas and increase in cyclic AMP decreases the release.
-So the drugs with increase intracellular concentration of AMP such as epinephrine are used for treatment of anaphylactic shock.
+An antigen binds to IgE on the surface of mast cells causing the release of chemical mediators.
+The process begins when an antigen induces the formation of IgE antibodies, which bind firmly with their Fc portion to the basophils and mast cells.
+Re-exposure to antigen causes cross-linkage of the antibodies on the surface of mast cells.
+When the cross-linkage occurs, the chemical mediators are released within minutes.
+An increase in the amount of cyclic GMP within these cells increases mediator release whereas and the increase in cyclic AMP decreases the release.
+So, the drugs with increase intracellular concentration of AMP such as epinephrine are used for the treatment of anaphylactic shock.

-Urticaria, eczema, rhinitis, conjunctivitis & asthma are identifying clinical features.
+Urticaria, eczema, rhinitis and conjunctivitis & asthma.
 In most severe form bronchospasm and hypotension occurs, ultimately leading to death.
 Type I reaction occurs in three steps: